iamkhush/iamkhush.github.io/content/posts/introduction-to-javascript.md

 `Objects` that store values in order.

 ## Functions

 Use `function` keyword to define a function.
-- You may provide a name, if not, its called `anonymous`
+- You may provide a name, if not, its called an `anonymous` function.
-- **Primatives passed in the function are passed by value but Objects are passed by reference.**
+- **Primatives data types passed in the function are passed by value but Objects are passed by reference.**

 Functions( Both named or anonymous) can be assigned to a variable.